Interleaving Fast and Slow Decision Making: Experiments

 This shows that when the agent tries to make decisions in a hurry in the face of adversity it often ends up dying.
 Also, since the agent is trying to be analytical the rest of the time, it spends a lot of time and is hence slow.
 Thus, this System 0 is not ideal as the agent spends a lot of time for very low returns on score.

-Figures \ref{fig:sys0_prox1_var_score} and \ref{fig:sys0_prox1_var_time} show the variations of score and time respectively as we increase the proximity radius.
+Figures \ref{fig:sys0_prox1_var_score} and \ref{fig:sys0_prox1_var_time} show the variations of win rate and time respectively as we increase the proximity radius.
 This system gives the best results when the proximity radius is $1$.
 As the radius increases, the scores dip, because the agent makes bad choices too often, leading it towards bad situations.
-We can also see from Figure \ref{fig:sys0_prox1_var} that as the radius is increased to $5$, the agent essentially behaves like System 1 in terms of time and score.
-This suggests that the ghosts are almost always within a radius of $5$, and looking at any larger radius does not tell us anything useful, since System 0 will use System 1 at almost every move.
+We can also see from Figure \ref{fig:sys0_prox1_var} that as the radius is increased to $5$, the agent essentially behaves like System 1.
+This suggests that at least one ghost is almost always within a radius of $5$, and looking at any larger radius does not tell us anything useful, since System 0 will use System 1 at almost every move.

 { \textbf{Escape With System 2}} \textit{\textbf{Rule:}} If $d < r$, use System 2.
 Otherwise use System 1.

 The idea here is to have the agent behave analytically in the face of danger by spending more time.
 However, when the agent is safe, it can use System 1 and try and improve its score without spending too much time.
 Figure \ref{fig:sys0_prox2} shows the variations in time and score across games for $r=2$.
 It records a win rate of $0.44$, taking $1.89$ seconds on average per game.
 This variant of System 0 performs better on score and time than an agent using only System 2 as desired \eqref{equ:time_sys01}--\eqref{equ:score_sys02}.